thestippe/thestippe.github.io/README.md

 ## A personal blog about bayesian statistics

-In this blog I will share some ideas about bayesian statistics and PyMC.
+In this blog I will share some ideas about Bayesian statistics and PyMC.